byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

-To indicate the number of inputs/coupling variables, we define a new method for the [`number_of_inputs`](@ref) function.
-In our case, we have two inputs/coupling variables ``\\mathcal{L}, \\mathcal{M}``.
-We define these two variables as inputs/coupling variables since they either need to be manually specified, or must be provided by other models.
-For aeroelastic systems, the inputs/coupling variables for the structural model typically correspond to the aerodynamic loads while the inputs/coupling variables for the aerodynamic model typically correspond to the structural deflections.
+To indicate the number of inputs (coupling variables), we define a new method for the [`number_of_inputs`](@ref) function.
+In our case, we have two inputs ``\\mathcal{L}, \\mathcal{M}``.
+We define these variables as inputs rather than parameters since they will be calculated as a function of the state variables of the coupled system, rather than prescribed directly.
+For aeroelastic systems, the inputs for aerodynamic models typically correspond to structural deflections while the inputs for structural models typically correspond to aerodynamic loads.

 ```@example developer
 number_of_inputs(::Type{MyTypicalSection}) = 2